dimsemenov/PhotoSwipe/website/documentation/getting-started.md

 ## About

-PhotoSwipe is in beta, please report bugs through [GitHub](https://github.com/dimsemenov/PhotoSwipe), suggest features on [UserVoice](https://photoswipe.uservoice.com/forums/275302-feature-requests-ideas) and ask qustions through [StackOverflow](http://stackoverflow.com/questions/ask?tags=javascript,photoswipe).
+PhotoSwipe is in beta, please [keep script updated](faq.html#keep-updated), report bugs through [GitHub](https://github.com/dimsemenov/PhotoSwipe), suggest features on [UserVoice](https://photoswipe.uservoice.com/forums/275302-feature-requests-ideas) and ask qustions through [StackOverflow](http://stackoverflow.com/questions/ask?tags=javascript,photoswipe).

-To get notified about updates follow [@photoswipe on Twitter](https://github.com/dimsemenov/PhotoSwipe) and star/watch project on [GitHub](https://github.com/dimsemenov/PhotoSwipe).

 If you think that something should be improved in this documentation page, feel free to [suggest an edit on GitHub](https://github.com/dimsemenov/PhotoSwipe/blob/master/website/documentation/getting-started.md).